syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     b.
 After the stimulus, knock on the door, enter the room, close the door after you, and perform the deception according to the following script:
         * So... it turns out that your discussion partner never showed up.
         * Normally, the discussion is the last part of the lab session, but we did this study last year, and unfortunately we had enough no-shows that we knew we needed a backup plan going forward.
-        * So instead of having the discussion, the last part of your lab session will be this extra survey I’m going to pull up on the laptop.
+        * So instead of having the discussion, the last part of your lab session will be this extra portion of the survey I’m going to pull up on the laptop.
     c.
-Pull up the final survey.
+Open the laptop and click through the question that comes up asking whether the discussion partner showed up.
     d.
 Leave the room for them to complete the survey.
 8. Between lying and debriefing, while the participant is doing the last Qualtrics section:
     a.
 Save the Acq*Knowledge* graph as both `XXXXX(problem).acq` and `XXXXX(problem).txt`